The Careless Talk Climbing Podcast - podcast cover

 E132: Toby Roberts - Winning the Olympic gold, heavy training schedules and board climbing feats of strength

 Ooo it's a biggie!
 It's only the Olympic gold medal winner Toby Roberts!
 We've been trying to get Toby on for a while and eventually we surprised him with a last minute pod so he wouldn't have time to come up with an excuse!
 All jokes aside a lovely chat with Britain's new national treasure, it was a great opportunity to get the inside scoop on his Olympic journey and the training behind his legendary strength and power endurance!
-If you're enjoying the podcast and ...
+If you're enjoying the podcast and would like to help us to keep ...

 E131: Paul Robinson - Last great projecting, taking control of your own narrative and Lucid Dreaming